- Home

 It’s normal for our eyes to water – for example, in smoky environments, when it’s cold, or if an eyelash or piece of dirt gets stuck.
 However, watery eyes can also be caused by allergies or infections such as conjunctivitis, blocked tear ducts, drooping eyelids (ectropion or entropion), or dry eyes.

-Pharmacists can help to treat watering eyes with cleaning solutions and eye drops.
+Pharmacists can help treat watering eyes with cleaning solutions and eye drops.
 They can also advise you on whether you need to see a GP or optician.

-Trichiasis (ingrowing eyelashes)
+Trichiasis (ingrown eyelashes)

 Free NHS eye tests plus 10% off glasses for over 60s

-Booking an appointment online has never been easier, and with a range of offers from 10% off if you’re over 60, 2nd pairs half price & a free NHS eye test if eligible, our expert optometrists are here to help you on your journey to clearer vision.
+Booking an appointment online has never been easier, and with a range of offers from 10% off if you’re over 60**, 2nd pairs half price^ & a free NHS eye test if eligible, our expert optometrists are here to help you on your journey to clearer vision.

 Common age-related eye diseases